lxxxxl/mmd-684u/README.md

 # LC75823 Font Creator
 This app can be used to create bitmasks for desired symbols according to `LCD segments bit encoding`.

+# Controller
+Arduino sketch that implements all described interfaces.

 # Useful links
 https://pdf1.alldatasheet.com/datasheet-pdf/download/40944/SANYO/LC75823E.html